thomasBinnie/FirstJupyterNotebook/README.md

 Here is my first assignment in my IBM data science course.
-It includes a juoyter notebook which uses some of the general functions learned in the second course as well as giving some key information regarding data science.
+It includes a jupyter notebook which uses some of the general functions learned in the second course as well as giving some key information regarding data science.